-- To extend the SNCIQ(/UG) IQ SENSOR NET cable and the SACIQ sensor connection cable, e.g. to connect a sensor that is located farther away to the Universal Transmitter - To connect a second sensor to the DIQ/S 182 Universal Transmitter.
+- To extend the IQ SENSORNET SNCIQ(/UG) cable and the SACIQ sensor connection cable, e.g. to connect a sensor that is located farther away to the DIQ/S 182-XT-4. - Connection of another sensor to the DIQ/S 182-XT-4 if all SENSORNET connections are already in use.
+Example of the connection of four sensors to the DIQ/S 182-XT-4.